Here are some common questions about the AGRI Sustainable Agriculture Demonstration Grant (SustAg).

 • If your grant request is over $25,000, you may use your labor as the cash match but that must be clearly described in your budget spreadsheet.
 Make sure to include a fair hourly wage for yourself and the expected number of hours you plan to contribute.

 • What is the maximum amount of hours I could personally put into this project?
-If for example I assign an hourly rate of $25 per hour for myself, and I want to request the maximum amount for this grant ($50,000), If I match $25,000, am I only able to work 1000 hours?
-If the project would be 3 years in length, how would that work?
 I would like to match all of the funds through my own labor if possible.
+If I assign an hourly rate of $25 per hour for myself, and I want to request the maximum amount for this grant ($50,000), can I work 1,000 hours to meet the $25,000 match?

 • You can work as many hours as you want to on the grant, however, $25,000 in labor costs is on the high end of what these grants typically request.
 That large of an amount will likely be scrutinized by our reviewers and you would need to provide justification for that expense.
 This grant isn’t intended to cover a full time salary or an entire farming operation.
 It is meant to be a small-scale experiment or demonstration.